percona/pmm-doc/docs/using/dbaas.md

 1. Click *Register new Kubernetes Cluster*.

-2. Enter values for the *Kubernetes Cluster Name* and *Kubeconfig file* in the corresponding fields.
+2. Copy the value of *Kubeconfig file* and click *Paste from Clipboard* to copy the content of the kubeconfig file in the corresponding field.
+The value of *Kubernetes Cluster Name* gets auto-populated from the contents of the *kubeconfig file*.

     ![!](../_images/PMM_DBaaS_Kubernetes_Cluster_Details.png)